wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/lavaliere_of_safe_keeping.md

 ```

 A piece of [Crystallized Experience](^affinity:crystallized_experience) worn as a necklace makes for a pretty trinket,
 you think.
-Surprisingly, it appears, the thus-obtained {item}Lavaliere of Safe Keeping{} also has a convenient side effect.
+Surprisingly, it appears, the thus-obtained {item}Lavaliere of Safekeeping{} also has a convenient side effect.

 When the wearer dies, the amount of experience they leave behind {concept}increases with their strength of Aethum at{}